apache/gravitino/docs/index.md

 * [**MySQL catalog**](./jdbc-mysql-catalog.md)
 * [**PostgreSQL catalog**](./jdbc-postgresql-catalog.md)

-Gravitino also provides an Iceberg REST catalog service for the Iceberg table forma.
+Gravitino also provides an Iceberg REST catalog service for the Iceberg table format.
 See the [Iceberg REST catalog service](./iceberg-rest-service.md) for details.

 ## Gravitino playground